-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 13.1 What costs and fees are incurred when litigating in your jurisdiction?
 Can the winning party recover its costs?

-Litigation costs generally include the fees of the lawyers, court agents and experts, as well as judicial fees.
-For the purposes of the taxation of the legal costs, the fees of the lawyers and court agents are calculated according to pre-established criteria in proportion to the amount in dispute.
+For the purposes of the taxation of legal costs, the fees of the lawyers and court agents have traditionally been calculated:

+- according to pre-established criteria published by the different local bar associations; and

 Generally, and according to Article 394 of the Civil Procedure Act, litigation costs are imposed on the party that has all its pleas materially rejected.
 However, if the court finds that the case involved serious legal doubts related to facts or the application of the law, costs may be imposed on none of the parties.

 According to the same provision, if the court partially upholds the claim, each party must pay its own litigation costs (unless one party has litigated in bad faith).
-Also, there is currently a preliminary ruling request pending before the Court of Justice of the European Union on the compatibility of Article 394.2 of the Civil Procedure Act with the right to full compensation of a person harmed by anti-competitive conduct, as referred to in Article 101 of the Treaty on the Functioning of the European Union.
-This may alter the current criteria (Case C-312/2021).
-The opinion of the attorney general (Kokott) was released on 23 September 2022.
+In its 16 February 2023 judgment in Case C-312/21, the Court of Justice of the European Union ruled on the compatibility of Article 394.2 of the Civil Procedure Act with the right to full compensation of a person harmed by anti-competitive conduct, as referred to in Article 101 of the Treaty on the Functioning of the European Union, and confirmed that both rules are compatible.

+Pursuant to the enactment of Organic Act 1/2025 and the inclusion of the attempt of prior negotiation as a new procedural requirement for the admission of claims, the actions of the parties in such negotiation may have an effect on the court's decision on costs and penalties (ie, the judge will consider how well the parties "cooperated to try to find a solution" and the "possible abuse of the justice system").

 13.2 Are contingency fees and similar arrangements permitted in your jurisdiction?